dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/README.md

 Create these 2 tags `app` and `env` and apply them to all your entities (host, process groups, services, application, http monitor, browser monitor, custom etc...)
     <img src="https://user-images.githubusercontent.com/40337213/119023814-af310d00-b9a2-11eb-8fe8-e83b6b53fc4e.png" width="600" height="200">

-You just need to have these 2 tags on all your entity you need to managed :
+You just need to have these 2 tags on all your entity you want to managed :
 <img src="https://user-images.githubusercontent.com/40337213/119873392-c8970380-bf24-11eb-9716-acf50d1cbe09.png" width="300" height="200">